Mazamars312/Analogue-Amiga/README.md

 * Interlace mode corrected for games like DarkSeed.
 * Folder names changed for Unix/Linux/Mac OS and to help with the uploader system.
 * Faster floppy access times using a larger buffer in the MPU core and caching.
-* But what about the things below?
-I wanted to sort out these key issues out first and I'm awaiting a bugfix from Analogue to be released.
-This is due to files being corrupted when writing back to disk.

 ## What will be next for updates?
 * Clock input for the Amiga to keep its time.